k-vyn/framer-material-kit/README.md

 ## Setup
 To setup the kit, add the following list of files to your modules folder in your project.
 Don't worry, you'll only need to require one. <br><br>
 <pre>
-ios-kit.coffee
-ios-kit-alert.coffee
-ios-kit-banner.coffee
-ios-kit-button.coffee
-ios-kit-field.coffee
-ios-kit-keyboard.coffee
-ios-kit-layout.coffee
-ios-kit-library.coffee
-ios-kit-nav-bar.coffee
-ios-kit-sheet.coffee
-ios-kit-status-bar.coffee
-ios-kit-tab-bar.coffee
-ios-kit-text.coffee
-ios-kit-utils.coffee
+material-kit.coffee
+material-kit-dialog.coffee
+material-kit-appbar.coffee
+material-kit-banner.coffee
+material-kit-button.coffee
+material-kit-layout.coffee
+material-kit-library.coffee
+material-kit-nav-bar.coffee
+material-kit-status-bar.coffee
+material-kit-snack-bar.coffee
+material-kit-stack.coffee
+material-kit-icon.coffee
+material-kit-text.coffee
+material-kit-utils.coffee
+material-kit-video.coffee
 </pre>

 **Please note:** that Framer Studio currently doesn't support subfolders in the modules folder, so they'll need to be added to the root.

 In Framer Studio, write –
-`ios = require 'iOSKit'`
+`m = require 'material-kit'`

-You can write any variable name you'd like, but for the purposes of this guide we'll be using `ios`.
+You can write any variable name you'd like, but for the purposes of this guide we'll be using `m`.

 <div id='foundational' />
 ## Foundational Elements